Glossary

 Collision warning system with automatic braking – Warns the driver if a vehicle in front – given the speed of both vehicles – gets too close.
 If the vehicle detects circumstances requiring emergency braking it automatically applies maximum brake boost.

 Display to help maximize fuel economy – Display coaches the driver to achieve maximum fuel efficiency.
-It may show instant fuel economy, fuel economy history, odometer, engine coolant temperature, what gear the car is in and trip data (trip fuel economy, time-elapsed fuel economy and miles to empty).
+It may show instant fuel economy, fuel economy history, odometer, engine coolant temperature, what gear the vehicle is in and trip data (trip fuel economy, time-elapsed fuel economy and miles to empty).
 The real-time system feedback allows drivers to assess or modify their driving habits to achieve maximum fuel economy.
 A display appears on shutting down the vehicle to review important information from the latest trip, including fuel economy performance and comparative data from previous days.

 Driver selected dynamic vehicle settings – Driver can control the way a vehicle responds to throttle, braking and steering inputs.
 This system also can adjust ride quality from soft and comfortable to firm and sporty for maximum handling.